Jelenia Góra: Landmarks

 The Wojanowska gate and tower were part of the medieval defence complex that protected the road to Wojanów.
 Dungeons served as a prison.
 In 1480, the tower due to strong wind collapsed burying five people.
 Quickly it was rebuilt by adding the clock and the dome with a lantern, and this state has survived to this day.
 Coats of arms have been placed on the pillars: Prussian, Silesia, urban and inscription.
 In 1869, the gate was dismantled and moved to the barracks at Obrońców Pokoju street.
 After the renovation in 1998, returned to its former place.
 Located inside the medieval bastion was the St. Anne Chapel of the Wojanowska gate.
 In the portal above the entrance to the chapel there is an inscription: " „HonorI Magnae ChrIstI aVlae DIVae Annae ereCta”"(built for the glory of the great grandmother of Christ, St. Anna) with a hidden date of 1715.

-The Basilica of St. Erasmus and St. Pancras built in the 14th century features the chapel dedicated to the Patrons of Jelenia Gora; however, it got its present form in the next century.
+The Basilica of St. Erasmus and St. Pancratius built in the 14th century features the chapel dedicated to the Patrons of Jelenia Gora; however, it got its present form in the next century.
 The church was built of stone in the form of a three-nave basilica topped with a tower.
 Even today, you can admire numerous Gothic stone details best preserved in portals and window frames.
 The southern portal is exceptionally rich and interesting.
 Two sepulchral chapels (from the 17th and 18th century) were built into the church's walls; over 20 epitaphs and tombstones from the 16th and 18th century were placed on the two chapels.
 The main entrance to the chapel is located on the west, on the ground floor.
 The interior is also Gothic, but the fittings come from Renaissance and Baroque.
 The incredibly rich and monumental altar from the 18th century dominates the interior.
 The temple also houses priceless organs from the same period made in the workshop of an Italian organ builder – Adam Casparini.
 The 16th-century pulpit and the intarsiated (made of different wood types) choir stalls are a little older.
 There are also two 18th century figures on the church grounds – the Marian column is near the main entrance, and on the northern side, there is a sculpture of St. John of Nepomuk.
-It used to be located on one bridge over the Młynowka river; however, after it was damaged and then reconstructed in the 19th century, it was moved to its present place.
+It used to be located on one bridge over the Młynowka river; however, after it was damaged and then reconstructed in 1886, it was moved to its present place.